Eason's uses Chief Genesis Laser Diagnostic equipment for pinpoint car repair accuracy.

 Clean Up & Final Inspection

 The vehicle is then given a “mini” detail including cleaning and vacuuming the interior, washing the exterior, and cleaning the wheels, tires and windows.
-After the cleaning, John gives the vehicle a final inspection.
+After the cleaning, Jason gives the vehicle a final inspection.